Statement of Direction for LedgerSMB

 - Support from consultants in a variety of locales.

-The LedgerSMB project's priority is to provide an extremely capable yet user-friendly accounting and ERP solution to small to mid-size businesses in all locales where there is interest in using the software.
+The LedgerSMB project's priority is to provide an extremely capable yet user-friendly accounting and ERP solution for small to mid-size businesses in all locales where there is interest in using the software.
 The focus on small to mid-size businesses offers an opportunity to provide a positive user experience in ways which are not present in larger organizations.
 LedgerSMB ought to strive to be both the ideal SMB accounting/ERP package and also a solution that a start-up will never outgrow.
 The goals mentioned above will help us provide this ideal solution by allowing us to focus both on technical architecture and on user experience.